JeremyC238/ENSE-400-477-Project/README.md

 # Known Issues

 Issue 1:
-Player one's attack animation, sound effect, particle effect and knockback trigger even outside of collision range
+Player one's attack animation, sound effect, particle effect and knockback trigger even outside of collision range.

 Issue 2:
-If players are playing the same character, player one's health value does not reset properly
+If players are playing the same character, player one's health value does not reset properly.

 Issue 3:
 adding sphere collisions to the characters have made the platform logic buggy on the Cosmic Rift Stage.
-Players no longer transition smoothly while navigating the platforms
+Players no longer transition smoothly while navigating the platforms.

-For the best experience we recomend that both players play different characters
+For the best experience we recomend that both players play different characters.

 # Quick Links